 A lot of people in the USA don’t approve of the Walmart Corporation because they moved into rural areas, offered everything you could ever want at super cheap prices, and put a lot of small businesses out of business.

-If you choose to look past all of that, Walmart really is the place to go for anything and everything you need, at rock bottom prices.
+If you choose to look past all of that, Walmart really is the place to go for anything and everything you need, at rock-bottom prices.
 From groceries to camping gear to clothing to electronics, and everything in between.
-Plus they have a great return policy.
-AND technically they allow overnight parking in their lot just in case you find yourself on a road trip with no campground options around.
+Plus, they have a great return policy.
+AND you can camp in the Walmart parking lot!
+It’s not the most pleasant experience, but most Walmarts allow overnight parking in their lot just in case you find yourself on a road trip with no campground options around.